 Buying a trailer?
 We have a list of builders that offer trailers!

 Front Door Placement If you will be staying in RV park, be aware that it’s customary to have the front door or main entrance on the passenger side as opposed to driver’s side.
 Typically the hookups for the water and waste are on the driver’s side.

 Tiny house plans vary in detail and quality.
 Plans of even the most well known tiny house companies can have errors or omissions.

 You can find tiny house plans on the Builders, Plans & More page some for purchase and some for free.
-The Small House Catalog offers plans for a tiny house on wheels and for small houses on foundations.

 What should you expect in plans that you purchase?
 Some, but rarely all, of the below items will be included.
 In particular, numbers 9, the Bill of Materials, is often absent or incomplete.
 Number 10, Step by Step Instructions, and Number 11, Consultation Services, are rarely included, although they may be provided at an additional charge.

 - Cover Sheet An artist’s rendering of the exterior of the house that shows how the house will look when built.